 Arches National Park is located close to the small town of Moab in Utah.
 The park has the highest concentration of natural stone arches in the world and is full of amazing trails, arches and rock formations and is a must to include on any Utah National Park road trip.

 Arches is close to both Canyonlands National Park and Dead Horse Point State Park and a stay in Moab is an incredible opportunity to visit all three.
+Most people only have one or two days to visit Arches National Park, so we’ve included the main sights on day 1 and lots of epic optional sights for day 2.

 Where to stay in Arches National Park/Moab